no-fy/cluster-api-ipam-provider-infoblox/README.md

   instance:
     name: "production"              # name of the InfobloxInstance
   networkView: "datacenter-network" # Infoblox network view that will be used
+  dnsView: "datacenter-dns"         # Infoblox DNS view that will be used
   subnets:                          # list of the subnets in the network view we want to get IP addresses from
     - cidr: "10.0.0.0/24"           # subnet CIDR
       gateway: "10.0.0.1"           # gateway that should ba assigned to the IP Address claim